AxelTahmid/kraken/README.md

-# Laravel API Starter Boilerplate.
+# Laravel API Starter Boilerplate with RBAC

-Laracom is a Laravel API starter template created as an experiment. feel free to fork or use however you want.

-## Project Features & Progress
----
+This is a API boilerplate created to take out the pain of developing a project from scratch.
+It includes the bare minimum you need to get started.
+I believe the less dependencies you have to manage, the less of a headache you will get to maintain the code long term.
+With an approach of "Convention Over Configuration" for Developer Experience, I present to you, a template to get things started.

+## What's Baked In?

+-   Standardized API Response in JSON using Traits
--   OAuth2 using Laravel Passport
+-   OAuth2 implementation with Laravel Passport
+-   Global Error Handling with Verbose messages.
 -   Role Based Access Control ( RBAC ) without any package.
-    - User can have multiple Roles & Permissions.
+    - Permissions can be grouped with Role.
     - User can have Permissions without Role.
     - User can have Permissions through Role.
-    - Permissions can be grouped with Role.

 ## Getting Started:
----

 1. `PHP >= 8.0.2` & `Composer >=2` installed in your environment.
     ```sh